Skip to main content

 - the Bin Packing problem: In SODA'21, we gave an improved algorithm for a classic algorithm to solve the Bin Packing problem for instances with a constant number of bins.

-So far, we have made significant progress on most of the fronts discussed in the proposal.
-The results so far have already shifted the scientific understanding of which classic algorithms can be improved using which can kind of new tools.
+We have made significant progress on most of the fronts discussed in the proposal.
+The results have shifted the scientific understanding of which classic algorithms can be improved using which can kind of new tools.

 The foundations for the next generation of improved exact exponential time algorithms has therefore already been made.